Shelob9/react-wordpress-testing/content/introduction.md

 In the first part, I'll show you how to test a React app.
 The app itself is super basic, and has a single feature.
 React is atomic.
 You can use this mini-app or its components in a larger app.
 For example a WordPress block.
 That's part two, I'll show how to use re-usable React components in a WordPress block.

-Also, I have background on testing in React and

 ## Assumptions About You

 It's important as you consume this material to know what assumptions I'm making about you.